unknownKade/dev_note/1. projects/TIL/Hexagonal Architecture.md

 - contains all business rule valdiations and logic specific to use case
 - has no outward dependency and uses ports

+## Ports
+- ports are simple interfaces that can be called by adapters and is implemented by usecases